ErikMisencik/DPML/examples/paper_io/README.md

 ## RL Policy - CheckList

-- Random Policy (Baseline - already done)
+- Random Policy DONE
-- Greedy Policy (Simple improvement over random)
+- Greedy Policy (Simple improvement over random) DONE
-- Q-Learning (Start with simple Q-tables and reward maximization)
+- Q-Learning (Start with simple Q-tables and reward maximization) DONE
-- SARSA (A more conservative version of Q-learning)
+- SARSA (A more conservative version of Q-learning) DONE
 - Monte Carlo Methods (For episodic learning and environments with long-term rewards)
 - Policy Iteration (For deterministic environments with well-defined policies)
 - Temporal Difference (TD) Learning (More dynamic and works well in continuous learning scenarios)